 - dried oregano

 - Score the fat cap of the sirloin cap in a crosshatch pattern.
 You do not want the cuts to go too far through the layer of fat.

-- Rub 2 teaspoons of Santa Maria seasoning all over the scored fat cap.
+- Rub Santa Maria seasoning all over the scored fat cap.

-- Cut the Picanha steak into 1-inch strips.
-Fold each strip into a "C" shape, then sldie onto metal skewers.
-Season with 1 teaspoon more of Santa Maria rub.
+- Cut the sirloin top steak into 1-inch strips.
+Fold each strip into a "C" shape, then slide it onto metal skewers.
+Season with more of Santa Maria rub.

-- Grill for about 15 to 20 minutes over indirect heat, turning every 5 minutes until your steak reaches your desired level of doneness.
+- Grill over indirect heat, turning every 5 minutes until your steak reaches your desired level of doneness.
 For medium-rare, you will want an internal temperature of 135°F, or 145 for medium.

-How to Cook Picanha Steak on the Stove
+How to Cook Sirloin Top Cap on the Stove

 - Melt a pat of butter until it begins to smoke in a cast-iron skillet over high heat.

-- Add picanha steak.
-Cook one at a time to avoid over-crowding the pan.
+- Add steak.
+Cook one at a time to avoid overcrowding the pan.